jdrodas/CervezasColombia/README.md

 Please keep in mind:

-- This is an academic project that aims to evolve the learning of concepts related to databases. **This is not a !production ready" application**.
+- This is an academic project that aims to evolve the learning of concepts related to databases. **This is not a "production ready" application**.

 - All information stored in the tables and collections of the databases is public information available on the breweries' websites.
 It is not 100% reliable and it does not claim to be.